(xviii) Provisions and contingencies

 Contract liabilities

-A contract liability is recognised if a payment is received or a payment is due (whichever is earlier) from a customer before the Company transfers the related goods or services.
+a customer before the Company transfers the related goods or services.
 Contract liabilities are recognised as revenue when the Company, performs under the contract (i.e., transfers control of the related goods or services to the customer).

 (xxv) Cash and cash equivalents

-Cash and cash equivalents for the purposes of cash flow statement comprise cash at bank and in hand and shortterm investments with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents for the purposes of cash flow statement comprise cash at bank and in hand and short-term investments with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.

-For the purpose of statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding bank overdraft as they are considered an integral part of the company's cash management.
+For the purpose of statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding bank overdraft as they are considered an integral part of the Company's cash management.

 (xxvi) Rounding of amounts